Program

 Rheinblick 741

-The course focuses on abdominal sonography of vessels and the bowel.
-In the morning, you will learn the anatomy and important landmarks, such as how to scan the appendix.
-The second part deals with sonographic assessment in chronic inflammatory bowel diseases.
+The course deals with abdominal sonography of the vessels and the intestine.
+In the morning, they learn how to scan anatomy and important landmarks, such as the appendix.
+The second part deals with the sonographic assessment in chronic inflammatory bowel diseases.
 For realistic images, you will be able to train your skills on the “Schallware” simulators.

 Instructors: